While sending your snowboard to your local shop for waxing is convenient, doing it yourself is quite simple and more satisfying.

 An extruded board has a smoother base made of melted down and cured material.
 They tend to be smoother and don’t need as much wax to run smooth.

 How to Tell if It’s Time to Wax Your Board

 You can guess if your board needs waxing by how it feels.
-If you feel slower on flat sections, then your board is dry and needs more wax.
+If you feel slower on flat sections or are having a hard time pulling off tricks like buttering, then your board is dry and needs more wax.

 Wax your board if it looks dry and white to the eye.
 If you hit the slopes really hard, consider waxing your board after every three days of snowboarding.